You don’t need to have worked with dogs full-time, but to apply for the Academy course, you’ll need:

 Our webinars run on Adobe Connect to allow for video streaming.
 If your internet connection is slow, you can download and watch the webinar recordings, but you may struggle to stream them live.

 We can’t offer individual tech support to students so you will need to be familiar with how your PC or Mac works for downloading and uploading material and be able to troubleshoot basic problems with your equipment.
-Additionally, you’ll need to know how to retrieve video from your camera or phone to upload for video assignments.
+Additionally, you’ll need to know how to retrieve and edit video from your camera or phone to upload for video assignments.